 Suitability Requirements.
 The Purchaser hereby represents that it qualifies as an “accredited investor,” as such term is defined in Rule 501(a) of Regulation D under the Act, and must demonstrate the basis for such qualification.
 To be an accredited investor, an investor must fall within any of the following categories at the time of the sale of any Units to the Purchaser:

 Suitability Requirements.
-You agree that, in connection with any offering of Securities, you are responsible for, and maintain and enforce policies designed to ensure compliance with, NASD Conduct Rule 2310, Rule 405 of the New York Stock Exchange, if applicable, and all other federal, state or local laws, rules or regulations (or rules of any self-regulatory organization) relating to the suitability of the Securities for purchase by any person to whom you sell or recommend Securities.
+You agree that, in connection with any offering of Securities, you will comply with NASD Conduct Rule 2310, Rule 405 of the New York Stock Exchange, if applicable, and all other federal, state or local laws, rules or regulations (or rules of any self-regulatory organization) relating to the suitability of the Securities for purchase by any person to whom you sell or recommend Securities.
 In complying with NASD Conduct Rule 2310, prior to recommending the purchase of any Securities, you shall have reasonable grounds for believing that the recommendation is suitable for the person to whom it is made upon the basis of facts disclosed to you by such person as to his or her other security holdings and as to his or her financial situation and needs.
 Prior to executing the purchase of Securities recommended to any non-institutional customer, you shall obtain information regarding: (1) the customer’s financial status; (2) the customer’s tax status; (3) the customer’s investment objective; and, (4) any additional information used or considered to be reasonable by you in making such recommendations to the customer.
 You further agree that you are familiar with NASD Notice-to-Members 05-59 concerning NASD members’ obligations when selling structured products and you agree to comply materially with the recommendations therein.
 “Non-institutional customer” is defined as a customer that does not qualify as an institutional account under NASD Conduct Rule 3110(c)(4).
 If you sell the securities to another dealer, you will do so pursuant to a master selected dealer agreement in which the dealer to whom you are selling the securities agrees to substantially comply with the suitability requirements contained herein.

 Suitability Requirements.
 The general suitability decision process involves an assessment of an astronaut candidate applicant’s past and present conduct in order to predict probable future actions that may adversely impact the Space Shuttle Program.
 Any of the following factors may be considered as a basis for disqualification;